ddunwoody/giovanni/README.txt

 In this file you will also find an example stanza for defining a datasource, if your application requires one.
 This datasource will be made available in JNDI as <tt>jdbc/<i>Application</i>DS</tt>, for example <tt>jdbc/FooDS</tt> for an <tt>application</tt> called <i>foo</i>.

 An additional custom environment-specific configuration required for your deployment should also be specified here.
+You may wish to look at both the Variables[http://wiki.capify.org/index.php/Variables] page on the Capistrano wiki and in Giovanni's <tt>lib/recipe/settings.rb</tt> for variables that may be of help to you.

 ==== config/deploy/recipes/*.rb